 Most notable is the Model 290 with its 97 keys instead of the usual 88 keys, resulting in a darker and richer tone with a stunning bass.
 The pianos use solid pieces of spruce instead of layers of veneers, this results in more precise sound output.

-It is worth pointing out that Yamaha acquired the Bosendorfer brand although they remain completely faithful to its trailblazing legacy for manufacturing standards and stellar aesthetics.
+It is worth pointing out that Yamaha acquired the Bosendorfer brand.
+Although they remain completely faithful to its trailblazing legacy for manufacturing standards and stellar aesthetics.
 Bosendorfer pianos are geared towards the ultra-luxury piano market.
 One of their most popular models is the million-dollar Kuhn piano encrusted with stunning Swarovski crystals.

 9. Mason and Hamlin